wireapp/wire-server/src/understand/overview.rst

 Wire clients (such as the Wire app on your phone) connect to a load balancer.

-The Load balancer forwards traffic to the ingress inside the kubernetes VMs.
-(Restund is special, see :ref:`understand-restund` for details how Restund works)
+The load balancer forwards traffic to the ingress inside the kubernetes VMs.
+(Restund is special, see :ref:`understand-restund` for details on how Restund works.)

 The nginx ingress pods inside kubernetes look at incoming traffic, and forward that traffic on to the right place, depending on what's inside the URL passed.
 For example, if a request comes in for ``https://example-https.example.com``, it is forwarded to a component called ``nginz``, which is the main entry point for the `wire-server API <https://github.com/wireapp/wire-server>`__.
-If, however, a request comes in to ``https://webapp.example.com``, it is forwarded to a component called `webapp <https://github.com/wireapp/wire-webapp>`__, which hosts the graphical browser Wire client (as found when you open `<https://app.wire.com>`__.
+If, however, a request comes in for ``https://webapp.example.com``, it is forwarded to a component called `webapp <https://github.com/wireapp/wire-webapp>`__, which hosts the graphical browser Wire client (as found when you open `<https://app.wire.com>`__).

 Wire-server needs a range of databases.
 Their names are: cassandra, elasticsearch, minio, redis, etcd.